jodhi/enjoybogor/README.md

 need attention:
 -include src image & lat&lng in database
--menu can be included in menu_restaurant.php
+-menu can be included in menu_restaurant.ph

 EnjoyBogor, Single Page Application for traveler in bogor built with Ionic framework.